 - Install updates

 - Download the Windows Update Assistant

-- Launch downloaded file and follow instructions on your screen to complete the process.
+- Launch the downloaded file and follow the instructions on your screen to complete the process.

 - Check the website of System’s Manufacturer for any updates of the system drivers.

 FIX 4: Set the game Window to borderless

 Multi-displays can lead to Dev Error 6068.
 So, changing the game mode to borderless may solve your problem.